Foodprints for the Future

 So you want to help your school become more sustainable?
 Great!

-We have provided resources to empower you to use food as a climate solution on campus.
+In the toolkit we have provided resources to empower you to use food as a climate solution on campus.

 Resources for Campus Administration and Dining Services